About the Test

 A complete urinalysis will typically include a visual (also called physical) examination, a microscopic examination, and a chemical dipstick test, each of which involves different measurements and evaluations.

-During the visual examination, a health care provider assesses the appearance of the urine and evaluates the following aspects:
+During the visual examination, a health care provider assesses the appearance of the urine and evaluates the following:

-- Clarity/turbidity: This is a determination of whether the urine is clear or cloudy.
+- Clarity/turbidity: This determines whether the urine is clear or cloudy.

-- Color: This is an assessment of the color of the urine, including whether there are any signs of blood in the urine.
+- Color: This assesses the color of the urine, including whether there are any signs of blood in the urine.